Procopius of Scythopolis: Veneration

 In Western Europe, Procopius was first enumerated in the calendar of saints by St. Bede, whose Martyrology listed the saint under 8 July.
 His name and date were added to the Roman Martyrology.

-In Scythopolis a chapel was dedicated in honor of him.
-In Caesarea Maritima Roman Emperor Zeno erected a church dedicated in honor of him in AD 484.
+In Scythopolis a chapel was dedicated in his honor.
+In Caesarea Maritima Roman Emperor Zeno erected a church dedicated in his honor in AD 484.
 His relics were translated to the Church of Saint Michael in Antioch, Syria.
-In Constantinople 4 churches were dedicated in his honor.
+In Constantinople four churches were dedicated in his honor.
 He is the patron saint of Prokuplje, Serbia.

 In the Eastern Orthodox Church, he is remembered in the marriage dismissal.